yearn/tokenized-strategy/SPECIFICATION.md

 ## Use
-A strategist can simply inherit the BaseTokenizedStrategy.sol contract and override 3 simple functions with their specific needs.
+A strategist can simply inherit the BaseStrategy.sol contract and override 3 simple functions with their specific needs.

 The strategies code has been designed as a non-opinionated system to distribute funds of depositors to a single yield generating opportunity while managing accounting in a robust way.